MohamedAliMerali/React-18---Code-with-mosh/05 - Connecting to the Backend part-1.md

 when we call the get method, as a second argument we pass a request configuration object, in this object we set the **signal** property to **controller.signal**, and finally, at the end we return our clean-up function, in this one we call **controller.abort()**.

-If we check our component, we'll find a _canceled_ message, which is ugly, to remove this we will add a block of code to the callback function in the catch part, first we check if the error object is an insatnce of **CanceledError** that is defined in the axios module, if so we return imedietly, otherwise we set the error to **err.message**.
+If we check our component, we'll find a _canceled_ message, which is ugly, to remove this we will add a block of code to the callback function in the catch part, first we check if the error object is an insatnce of **CanceledError** that is defined in the axios module, if so we return immediately, otherwise we set the error to **err.message**.

 ```tsx
 const [users, setUsers] = useState<User[]>([]);